jfedor2/hid-remapper/EXPRESSIONS.md

 See the "Examples" section in the web configuration tool for some ideas on how registers can be used in practice.

+## Comments

+You can put `/* comments */` in expressions, but they are not saved to the device, so if you save your configuration and later load it from the device, the comments will be lost.
+But they are preserved when you export the configuration to a JSON file and later import it.

 ## Tips and tricks

 Use `input_state` to fetch the state of relative usages like a mouse axis and non-binary absolute usages like a D-pad or an analog stick or trigger.
 Use `input_state_binary` to fetch the state of binary absolute usages (buttons).